Aligning Shared and Routed Experts for Cross-Subject EEG Generalization: Experiments

+We follow the standard experimental protocols used in the corresponding prior studies.
+For BCI IV-2a and BCI IV-2b, leave-one-subject-out cross-validation is employed~\citep{zhao2024ctnet}.
+For Sleep-EDFx, subject-wise 10-fold cross-validation is used, while leave-one-subject-out cross-validation is used on ISRUC-3~\citep{wang2024subject}.
+For the KUL, DTU, and AVED datasets, leave-one-subject-out cross-validation is adopted~\citep{fan2025listennet}.
+In leave-one-subject-out evaluation, one subject is held out for testing and the remaining subjects are used for training.
+In subject-wise k-fold cross-validation, one fold of subjects is used for testing and the remaining folds are used for training.

-We use the Adam optimizer for both the shared expert and the routed experts.
-The batch size $N_B$ is set to 256, and the maximum number of training epochs is set to 100.
-Early stopping with a patience of 10 epochs is employed to prevent overfitting.
-The learning rate is set to 0.0001 for the shared expert and the routed experts.
-Weight decay is set to 0.0005.
-Since task-specific models cannot accommodate different tasks with varying topologies and decision windows, we use ListenNet \cite{fan2025listennet} for AAD, DeepConvNet \cite{schirrmeister2017deep} for MI, and SleepWaveNet \cite{wang2024subject} for SSD.
-The proposed loss function is insensitive to the weighting coefficients; therefore, all coefficients are set to 1.
-We use $M = 5$ experts and activate one expert at a time.
-We set $\rho = 10\%$; when the number of electrodes is fewer than 10, we randomly mask temporal segments within the electrodes.
+We train both the shared expert and the routed experts using the Adam optimizer.
+The batch size is set to 256, and the maximum number of training epochs is 100.
+Early stopping with a patience of 10 epochs is adopted to alleviate overfitting.
+The learning rate is set to $10^{-4}$, and the weight decay is set to $5 \times 10^{-4}$.
+Since different tasks involve distinct EEG topologies and temporal resolutions, we adopt task-specific backbones, i.e., DeepConvNet~\citep{schirrmeister2017deep} for MI, SleepWaveNet~\citep{wang2024subject} for SSD, and ListenNet~\citep{fan2025listennet} for AAD.
+Unless otherwise specified, all loss coefficients are set to 1.
+The number of routed experts is set to $M = 5$ and one expert is activated for each sample.
+The masking ratio is set to $\rho = 10\%$.
+For datasets with fewer than 10 electrodes, temporal masking is used instead of electrode masking.